hungcq/knowledge-repo/IT/domain-driven-design/16-large-scale-structure.md

   - Require configuration skill when the system behavior becomes complex
   - Complication/unexpected behaviors when changing structure in knowledge level
   - -> Lots of foresight needed when designing knowledge level

+#### Pluggable component framework
+- Problem: high cost of integrating multiple bounded context
+- Components:
+  - An abstract core of interfaces & interactions
+  - Dif impl of those
+- -> Can be used by dif clients
+- Limitations:
+  - Hard to apply, requires:
+    - Design skill
+    - Deep, mature model
+  - Rigidity

+### Design
+- Dif level of restrictiveness at:
+  - LSS patterns
+  - Rules of each pattern
+- -> Should focus on developer exp: guide toward a good design while retaining flexibility
+- General ways of controlling cost & maximizing gain while evolving the structure:
+  - Minimalism: keep the structure simple & lightweight: address the most serious concerns
+  - Process:
+    - The entire team must follow the structure in new development & refactoring
+    - -> The structure must be understood by the entire team
+    - Terminology & relas must enter ubi lang
+    - Restructuring yields supple design as the model improves
+    - Distillation lightens the load:
+      - Smaller core domain
+      - Easy-to-replace supporting components